Info for

 DO NOT PURCHASE THIS SOFTWARE PRIOR TO STARTING THE PROGRAM.

 Free downloadable software (please download and install prior to the start of classes.
-Caution: To avoid malware, only download from the actual developer or using the links below):
+Caution: To avoid malware, only download from the actual developer or use the links below):

 • Adobe Flash Player